|

 pack and pulled out a small, badly-worn volume, which he passed

-to the elf.
-I have marked the page
+to Fingolfin.
+I have marked the page...

 I see no reason to change our plans.
 March Warden Golradirs